nstgeorge/Framer/README.md

 ## Setup

 If you're making a strip using a small file (<500 MB), you should try the [web version](https://share.streamlit.io/nstgeorge/framer/main/web.py).
 This should be fine for individual scenes and some short films, or movies with reduced resolution.
 Framer can work with any resolution, so you can massively improve compute and upload time by reducing the resolution by 4-8x.
 I generated a strip for Blade Runner 2049 using a 240x100 file, which was small enough to easily be uploaded to the web UI.
-To generate a tiny video file, you can use a tool like [Handbrake](https://handbrake.fr).
+To create a tiny video file, you can use a tool like [Handbrake](https://handbrake.fr).

 ### Local installation